A Deeper Look at our Immune System

 if you have no idea what it is, maybe you shouldn’t eat it.

 Preservatives & Emulsifiers

 Preservatives are added to most packaged foods in order to slow or prevent the processes of oxidation and bacterial growth.
 This extends the shelf life and keeps you from getting a very bad pathogen, that can make you very ill.
-There are natural preservatives, salt, natural acids, oils and vinegar's which are easily digested and do no harm to your gut.
-These are used in certain foods such as salt cured ham, barbecue sauces, and many of your fermented vegetables.
+There are natural preservatives, salt, natural acids, oils, and vinegar which are easily digested and do no harm to your gut.
+These are used in certain foods such as salt-cured ham, barbecue sauces, and many of your fermented vegetables.
 Most other foods have artificial preservatives, most research indicates these preservatives can greatly reduce the variety, and numbers of your gut flora.
 Studies have shown they could be reducing our gut flora.